Boston (song): Music video

-The music video starts with the lead singer (Dan Layus) playing a piano on a beach with the sea at low tide initially, later showing numerous other abandoned pianos on the beach.
+The music video for "Boston" was released on February 6, 2006, and was directed by Paul Fedor.
+It starts with lead singer Dan Layus playing a piano on a beach's shoreline at low tide initially, later showing numerous other abandoned pianos standing still on the shoreline.
 As the video progresses, other band members appear.
 Soon after, high tide comes up and the entire band continues to play as they are submerged in water over and over.
 Band members have been shown to be struggling to keep up with their musical instruments, but they do not seem to give up playing even in such adverse conditions.
-The video ends showing all musical instruments left shattered by the sea waves.
+Some of the abandoned pianos are now partially underwater, tipped over, and/or partially sunken to the sand while seagulls flock on them.
+The video ends with the camera viewing the sea, but focused on a buoy.
+The video was filmed in California at Zuma Beach.

 Use in popular media

-"Boston" was used in the third season finale of One Tree Hill, "The Show Must Go On", when Brooke Davis and Lucas Scott have their last dance as a couple.
-Nathan and Haley drive away to their honey moon meanwhile Lucas confesses to Peyton that he told Brooke about their kiss in the library.
-It was also featured in Scrubs, 19th episode of the fifth season, "His Story 3", in The Big Bang Theory, 3rd episode of the first season ("The Fuzzy Boots Corollary") and in "Here Comes the Judge", the 15th episode of season one of Shark.
+"Boston" was used in the third-season finale of One Tree Hill, "The Show Must Go On", when Brooke Davis and Lucas Scott have their last dance as a couple.
+Nathan and Haley drive away to their honeymoon meanwhile Lucas confesses to Peyton that he told Brooke about their kiss in the library.
+It was also featured in Scrubs, 19th episode of the fifth season, "His Story 3", in The Big Bang Theory, 3rd episode of the first season ("The Fuzzy Boots Corollary"), in "Here Comes the Judge", the 15th episode of season one of Shark, and in the season finale of the first season of Boston's Finest.
 It's also heard in the film A Warrior's Heart.